-A medical assistant is a multi-skilled health professional specially educated to work in ambulatory care settings and perform administrative office tasks in addition to clinical duties.
+A medical assistant is a multi-skilled health professional specifically educated to work in ambulatory care settings and perform administrative office tasks in addition to clinical duties.
 As an integral part of the healthcare team, the medical assistant has a direct influence on the public’s health and well-being.
 As such, the Medical Assistant Program prepares students with a variety of knowledge related to health sciences, communication, and specialized skills related to assisting physicians and other healthcare professionals in a patient care setting.
 These skills are obtained through formal study, practical experience, and hands-on training.
-The Medical Assistant Program is a great fit for anyone looking to enter a fast-growing field in the healthcare industry.

-Graduates of the Medical Assistant Program will be prepared to enter a fast-growing professional that is versatile and schedule-friendly.
+Graduates of the Medical Assistant program will be prepared to enter a fast-growing profession that is versatile and schedule-friendly.
 Medical assistants have diversified skills that allow them to work in a variety of medical office settings, such as family practice, pediatric practice, urgent care, and some surgical outpatient clinics.